nolan-h-hamilton/Consenrich/Examples.md

   - Notably, several identified DARs directly overlap the transcription start sites of these genes (e.g., `ADAMTS4`, `BIN1`)
-  - See the IGV snapshots below for a visual representation of these regions.
+  - See the IGV snapshots below for a visual representation of some of these regions.

 <figure>
 <img src="docs/BIN1.png"